nambrot/blockchain-in-js/README.md

 # Build your own Blockchain in Javascript

 With all the hype about blockchains and cryptocurrencies, I decided to learn a bit more about it.
-And what better way to learn than to try to build it?
-Here you will find my attempts to build blockchains from their basic principles, and hopefully in the process it helps someone else to learn something from this as well.
-Let's get started.
-Disclaimer: I took some liberties in some aspects where this blockchain will diverge from reality for pedagogical purposes.
+And what better way to learn than to try to build it yourself?
+Below you will find a step-to-step explanation of how a blockchain works and how to build one from their basic principles.
+At every step below, you can check out the equivalent version of the demo at [blockchain-step${N}.nambrot.com](https://blockchain.nambrot.com) with the final version being available at [blockchain.nambrot.com](https://blockchain.nambrot.com) Disclaimer: I took some liberties in some aspects where this blockchain will diverge from reality for pedagogical purposes.

-## To run

-This project is based upon `create-react-app` so a simple `yarn start` will pretty much start everything.
-You'll only need to start a simple `socket.io` server with `node src/server.js`.
-You can also run it with `docker-compose` if you prefer.
-Or find the most recent version running on [blockchain.nambrot.com](https://blockchain.nambrot.com)

 ## Step 1: A chain of blocks?